Title IX - Sexual Assault and Victim Advocacy

 Melissa.Boston@mville.edu

 We hear and use many words to describe sex discrimination and other crimes.
-The College
+The university

 seeks to foster a community in which work and learning may proceed in a humane and

 caring atmosphere for all its members.
-Violation of Federal laws as well as College
+Violation of Federal laws as well as university

 policy will not be tolerated.
 These definitions are provided so you can understand